~ a contest for unpublished works ~

 In the event a writing team places, only one monetary prize will be given.

-NTRWA prefers to award monetary prizes through Paypal.
+NTRWA awards all monetary prizes through PayPal only.

 All finalists receive certificates.